Image copyright is something that every blogger should be familiar with.

 This is where people might be particularly vulnerable.

-If you have old blogs sitting around from before the days of Flickr or when Creative Commons was not common knowledge, then you need to reexamine the posts that you wrote and illustrated way back when.
+If you have old blogs sitting around from before the days of Flickr and Pinterest, or when Creative Commons was not common knowledge, then you need to reexamine the posts that you wrote and illustrated way back when.

 I am not a lawyer.